 Dealership fraud occurs when a dealer up-changes the initial monthly payment or interest rate to make the buyer pay more than what was agreed on.
 The dealer can make more money by altering the down payment.
 Car loan fraud is quite common when a sales rep negotiates one price and payment, and later the finance rep negotiates a higher and different price and payment.

-Another deceptive dealership practice is failing to disclose the trade in price of a car within the purchase contract.
-Buyers are often not aware that of financing fraud until they get in touch with car loan lawyers.
+Another deceptive dealership practice is failing to disclose the trade-in price of a car within the purchase contract.
+Buyers are often not aware of financing fraud until they get in touch with car loan lawyers.
 If you feel your dealer was not truthful with you when your financed your car, contact a car fraud lawyer to get justice.

-Our auto fraud lawyers often help car buyers who have no idea that their dealer is violating the law.
+Our auto fraud lawyers can help any victim of fraud and people who often have no idea that their dealer is violating the law.
 We frequently find evidence of car fraud when we receive a call regarding one issue, but after reviewing the contract we then discover many issues having to do with the contract and state and federal consumer law violations.
+Our fraud detection process can uncover a scheme that hurts borrowers applying for credit from a bank, which could result in a lower credit score.